A localised or disseminated infection caused by the actinomycete Nocardia species.

 Disseminated forms (lungs, skin, subcutaneous tissues, and central nervous system [CNS]) frequently occur.

 Treatment of immunocompromised patients with disseminated or severe disease consists of intravenous therapy with two or more antibiotics.

 High tendency to recur.
 Maintenance therapy should be continued until the immunocompromised state can be reversed or improved.

 Surgical treatment may be needed in some cases (e.g., CNS abscesses with poor response to antimicrobial treatment).

 Nocardiosis is a localised or disseminated infection caused by the actinomycete Nocardia species that usually affects immunocompromised patients.
-It has been reported more frequently in patients with deficient cell-mediated immunity, such as organ transplant recipients and AIDS patients.
+It has been reported more frequently in patients with deficient cell-mediated immunity, such as organ transplant recipients and patients with AIDS.
 Clinical presentation can be acute, sub-acute, or, more frequently, chronic.
 Nocardiosis has a high mortality rate and a tendency to recur.
 Immunocompetent patients usually develop localised cutaneous lesions, cellulitis, abscesses, or sporotrichoid forms.